stephanees020719/project-mod3/README.md

 ## Introduction:
-This is my project for perscholas module 3.
+This is my final project for Per Scholas.
 It's an  application that allows users to create, edit, delete and view characters from the Dragon Ball Z series.
 Users can sign up, log in, and manage their characters.

 ## Technologies-Used:
 Node.js,